mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 136 - Classes With just One Subclass/readme.md

 Some frameworks create an abstract class as a placeholder to build our models over them.

-Subclassifing should be never our first option.
+Subclassing should be never our first option.

 A more elegant solution would be to declare [an interface](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%20135%20-%20Interfaces%20With%20just%20One%20Realization/readme.md) since it is less coupled.

 # Tags

 - Over Design

+# Conclusion

+We need to wait for abstractions and not be creative and speculative.

 # Relations